decretist/Gratian/papers/working/main.md

   the first- or second-recension _dicta_.
 PCA also provides evidence concerning the first- and second-recension _dicta_ that suggests they are the product of collaborative authorship rather than being the work of either one or two authors.
-(ICMCL version)
 ---
 Twenty years ago, Anders Winroth announced his discovery of the first recension of Gratian's _Decretum_ at the Tenth International Congress of Medieval Canon Law in Syracuse, New York.
-Melodie Eichbauer has recently summarized the subseqent debates over whether the _Decretum_ was compiled and circulated in two distinct recensions, or whether it was instead the product of evolution.
+Melodie Eichbauer has recently summarized the subsequent debates over whether the _Decretum_ was compiled and circulated in two distinct recensions, or whether it was instead the product of evolution.
 [@eichbauer_gratians_2013] Debate over the two-recension theory